 Surgical procedures can help stabilize a bone that is at risk of breaking or repair a broken bone.

 - Surgery to stabilize the bone.
 If the bone is in danger of breaking due to bone metastasis, surgeons can stabilize the bone using metal plates, screws and nails (orthopedic fixation).
 Orthopedic fixation can relieve pain and improve function.
-Often, radiation therapy is given after you have healed from surgery.
+Often, radiation therapy is given when you have healed after surgery.

 - Surgery to inject a bone with cement.
 Bones that can't be easily reinforced with metal plates or screws, such as pelvic bones and bones in the spine, may benefit from bone cement.
 Doctors inject bone cement into a bone that is broken or damaged by bone metastasis.
 This procedure can reduce pain.